nilsvogt/nivo.notify.server/README.md

 # Setup

-1. create a entry in your hosts file
+create an entry in your hosts file

 > 111.111.11.11	dev.local

-2. run `vagrant up` to build up a LEMP stack
+run `vagrant up` to build up a LEMP stack

-The vagrant box is now setting up the environment with the ip *111.111.11.11* If not found the bootstrap.sh creates the public root for your application.
+The vagrant box is now setting up the environment with the ip *111.111.11.11* If not found the bootstrap.sh creates the public root for your application:

 > app/public